The UCL PRES (Postgraduate Research Experience Survey) ran this year from 15 February to 18 May.

 Within these categories, students are asked to agree or disagree (on a scale of one to five) with statements, or indicate how often a learning style or behaviour is encouraged.

 The national aggregated results will be published by the HEA.
 UCL will also be provided with our own results.
 These will be analysed and published on this website.
-From there they will discussed by Research Degrees Committee and with the various stakeholders (for example UCL's Faculties, the UCL Student Union) with a view to identifying and implementing an action plan for the coming period.
+From there they will discussed by Research Degrees Committee and with the various stakeholders (for example UCL's Faculties, the UCL Student Union) to identify and implement an action plan for the coming period.
 We will look both at the areas which we are getting right and the areas for improvement; all reporting will be directed towards enhancing the environment and practice.